darkreapyre/LNN/README.md

     "Successfully created/updated stack - <<Stack Name>>"
 ```

->**Note:** During the deployment, and e-mail will be sent to the address specified in the `deploy.sh` script.
+>**Note:** During the deployment, and e-mail will be sent to the specified address.
 Make sure to confirm the subscription to the SNS Topic.

 ## Integration with SageMaker Notebook Instance
 Once the stack has been deployed, integrate [Amazon SageMaker](https://aws.amazon.com/sagemaker/) into the stack to start reviewing the Demo content by using the following steps: